remix-run/remix/docs/guides/envvars.md

 If your host doesn't have any conventions for environment variables during development, the `remix dev` server can help out as it provides built-in support for [dotenv](https://www.npmjs.com/package/dotenv).

-In order to set up local-development environment variables, you can do this very quickly:
+If you're using the `remix dev` server, you can do this very quickly:

 ```sh
 touch .env